glowtoad123/octokit-to-highlightjs/README.md

 if you are using github's markdown renderer and want to use highlightjs themes, use this to convert github's/octokit's syntax highlighting method with highlightjs's syntax highlighting method

-You must have NodeJS version >= 15 in order to use this.

 Here's an example of how you use it

 ```typescript